Skip to content

 Sunday March 17th 2013 – The workshop demonstration provided a very special opportunity to watch and work with Japanese Masters of their craft.

 Saturday 23 March, 10.00.
-Workshop with Prue Dobinson: Introduction to Papermaking from Plants, 10-4.00pm.
+Workshop with Prue Dobinson (link opens in a new window): Introduction to Papermaking from Plants, 10-4.00pm.

 TALKS (NORWICH)

 Sunday March 17 2013, 14.30.
-Artist’s gallery talk: Tatiana Ginsberg introduces her installation LA PÉROUSE’S LAST LETTERS.
+Artist’s gallery talk: Tatiana Ginsberg (link opens in a new window) introduces her installation LA PÉROUSE’S LAST LETTERS.

 artshoproject (1 Earlham House Shops, Earlham Road, Norwich NR2 3PD)